thi-ng/umbrella/packages/column-store/README.md

 | `i32`           | 32bit signed int    |
 | `f32`           | 32bit float         |
 | `f64`           | 64bit float         |

+### Custom column types

+The system already supports custom column type implementations via the `IColumn` interface.
+When using custom column types, supply your own column factory function via `TableOpts.columnFactory`.
+In this factory function use your custom `ColumnSpec.flags` to choose a suitable implementation, or if not applicable, then delegate to the default factory (aka `defaultColumnFactory`) as fallback.

 ### Cardinality